David R. Lageson

 - Active tectonics and the geology of earthquakes (U.S. Northern Intermountain Seismic Belt and, most recently, the Himalaya)

-Over the years, my research program has focused on various aspects of the structural geology and tectonic evolution of the Northern Rocky Mountains, focusing on the Sevier fold-and-thrust belt and Laramide province, as well as active tectonics of the Northern Intermountain Seismic Belt (Montana-Idaho).
-Recent (and ongoing) work in the Greater Himalaya (Solukhumbu District) focuses on the deformation/metamorphism of summit rocks on Mount Everest, the overall structural geology of the Everest-Lhotse-Nuptse massif, and structural/metamorphic discontinuities within the Greater Himalayan slab (with Dr. Mary Hubbard, MSU).
+Over the years, my research program has focused on various aspects of the structural geology and tectonic evolution of the Northern Rocky Mountains, focusing on the Sevier fold-and-thrust belt and Laramide provinces, as well as active tectonics of the Northern Intermountain Seismic Belt (Montana-Idaho).
+Recent (and ongoing) work in the Khumbu District of the Greater Himalaya focuses on the deformation/metamorphism of summit rocks on Mount Everest (with Travis Corthouts), the structural geology of the Everest-Lhotse-Nuptse massif, and structural discontinuities within the core of the Greater Himalayan slab (with Dr. Mary Hubbard, MSU).
+I also have ongoing research focusing on Precambrian stromatolites in Wyoming (with Dr. Don Boyd, University of Wyoming), the Proterozoic Belt Supergroup in the Northern Rockies (with Dr. Dave Bowen, MSU), Devonian stromatoporoid reef complexes of the Northern Rockies (with Dr. Dave Bowen, MSU), and modern microbialite analogues to ancient earth (with Dr. Eric Boyd, MSU).

-I am accepting new graduate students in structural geology/tectonics for 2017-2018.
-I will be looking for a strong background in structural geology at the undergraduate level, evidence of field-based training and mapping experience, and a STRONG desire to pursue structural geology with a field-based project in graduate school.
+I am accepting new graduate students in 2018.
+I will be looking for a strong background in structural geology at the undergraduate level, evidence of field-based training and mapping experience, and a STRONG desire to pursue a field-based research project in graduate school.

 Current Graduate Students